jaehochang92/jaehochang92.github.io/_pages/about.md

 </p> -->

 # About Me
 * I am a prospective Ph.D. student planning to study in the United States.
-I earned bachelor's and master's degrees in Applied Statistics at [Konkuk University](http://www.konkuk.ac.kr/do/Eng/Index.do) under the supervision of Prof. [Kyusang Yu](http://home.konkuk.ac.kr/~kyusangu).
+I earned bachelor's and master's degrees in Applied Statistics at [Konkuk University](http://www.konkuk.ac.kr/do/Eng/Index.do) under the supervision of professor [Kyusang Yu](http://home.konkuk.ac.kr/~kyusangu).

-* My research interests are statistical learning and its applications on biomedical data.
+* My research interests are statistical learning and its applications to biomedical data.

 <!-- * [[Google Scholar](https://scholar.google.com/...)] -->